jcs-instructor/mobtimer/backlog.md

   - [ ] UI - Restart
   - [ ] Deploy (as single repo)

-- [ ] Handle illegal characters in mobName
-- [ ] Trim mobName (and maybe url encode characters as needed)
-- [ ] Handle trim(mobName) is empty
-- [ ] Disable buttons as appropriate, e.g., if no legal mobName don't allow to click Join button

 ## Split Repos and Deploy

 - [ ] Split repos before deploy (see [background-and-decisions](./background-and-decisions.md))